We look at some of the game changing events that have shaped the industry over the past 12 months…

 Without a doubt the most consistent response was recruitment.
 A lack of local expertise combined with the difficulty of obtaining visas for foreign nationals make staffing up a particularly tricky undertaking.
 At the moment it is proving a major roadblock for many.

 But those we spoke with at G2E and ICE were already implementing a range of creative solutions to the problem.
 Some are hiring locally from related industries, such as social gaming and daily fantasy sports.

-Others are turning towho can be brought on-board for fixed-term contracts to upskill local staff.
+Others are turning to project-based consultants who can be brought on-board for fixed-term contracts to upskill local staff.
 This avoids many of the complications associated with full-time hires, but still brings world-class talent to a project.

 There are even some particularly unexpected solutions that have been found; many operators are hiring from Australia’s vibrant and mature gaming sector on the basis that the Australia – United States Free Trade Agreement (AUSFTA) makes it easier for Australian citizens to gain the required work visas.

 Beyond staffing, there are other minor teething troubles, such as occasional software issues forcing operators to pay out on incorrect odds, but nothing that isn’t to be expected from an industry that has moved at breakneck speed to achieve so much in the few months since PASPA was repealed.